 - Lots of people with HIV work and their HIV does not affect their working life.

 - With the right medical help, the vast majority (approximately 99 percent) of HIV-positive women can give birth to healthy uninfected babies.

 - There is no known case of HIV ever being transmitted at school yet some schools in the UK still refuse to accept children with HIV.

 - HIV affects all ages.
 One in six people living with HIV in the UK is over 50.
-Last year one in ten people diagnosed were aged 16 to 24.
+Last year one in ten people diagnosed was aged 16 to 24.

 People living with HIV globally